kmenzli/sphinx-poc/docs/Installation.rst

                       ....

 .. note:: Make sure there is no port conflicts between the eXo Chat server and other systems.
 If you deploy the eXo Chat server on
-          the same host than eXo Pltaform, then, you should change all the ports as in the example above.
+          the same host than eXo Platform, then, you should change all the ports as in the example above.

    -  Deploy chat application in Apache tomcat by copying the following